420blaze420/tape0002/README.md

 ### 8. Submission and Terms

 #### Submission format and contact information
-* Format: Hardcopy sent by mail
+* Format: Hardcopy via mail services.

+* Submissions may be sent via mail.

+* Questions may be submitted via mail or our public email.

+* All submissions must be to submitted by September 15, 2026

 Contact Information:
 * **Xcompanyx**

   Mailing Address: 59 Grey Road, LA

-* CEO Jack Torrance

-  Email: jtorrance@xcompanyx.com

-  Phone: xxx.xxx.xxxx
-* CFO Louis Creed

-  Email: lcreed@xcompanyx.com

-  Phone: xxx.xxx.xxxx
-* COO Randall Flagg

-  Email: rflagg@xcompanyx.com

-  Phone: xxx.xxx.xxxx
-* CIO Jonathan Braun

-  Email: jbraun@xcompanyx.com
+  Company Email: xmox@xcompanyx.com

-  Phone: xxx.xxx.xxxx

-All submissions must be to submitted by September 15, 2026

 #### Late-submission policy
 * Proposals received after the submission deadline will be considered late and may be disqualified.

 #### Confidentiality
-* All information in this RFP and ensuing communications is confidential and intended for the recipient vendor only.
+* All information in this RFP and further communications is confidential and intended for the recipient vendor only.
 * Breach of confidentiality may result in disqualification from bidding, and/or legal action.

 #### Pre-implementation support expectations
-* Vendor will provide and assign **Xcompanyx** a project manager
+* Vendor will provide and assign **Xcompanyx** a project manager.

 #### Post-implementation support expectations
 * Critical issues: 24x7 support.